-Did you know that Montréal, Québec is a port for many ocean cruises that visit eastern Canada and New England?
-Despite not being situated on the ocean, Montréal’s location on the St. Lawrence Seaway allows large cruise ships to visit its port.
+Montréal, Québec is a port for many ocean cruises that visit eastern Canada and New England.
+Despite not being situated on the ocean, Montréal’s location on the St. Lawrence Seaway allows large cruise ships to visit.
 In fact, many “Canada and New England” cruise itineraries begin or end in Montréal, or in Québec City to the northeast.

-Do I have to speak French to navigate Montréal?
+Do you have to speak French to navigate Montréal?

 If you get lost in the city, it won’t be difficult to find someone who speaks English.
 Just in case, I recommend using the Google Translate app, and making sure you download the French language file for offline use.

 Read why I wish I had downloaded Greek in Google Translate when I lost my daughter in Athens.